 - Delicate fabrics, on the other hand, should never be washed on anything higher than a 40ºC cycle.
 This includes not just silk and wool (more on those below), but also linen and organic cotton (apart from towels).
 If you constantly wash high-quality, organic cotton in high temperatures, you will begin to see pilling and a loss of shape.

 - Colours will also fade if washed in hot water, so choose a 30ºC to 40ºC cycle.

 - Dark colours should stay on a 40ºC cycle maximum.

-How to wash wool and silk
+How to do laundry: washing wool and silk

 Yes, wool and silk can be laundered, but in the case of wool, it doesn't need to be laundered all that often, unless you're wearing a jumper on bare skin.
 Wool is naturally dirt- and bacteria-repellent, so you can safely wear that jumper again and again – just wear a t-shirt underneath.

-When it does come to wash your wool items, wash them in cold water and using only a specialised detergent formulated for delicate fabrics.
+When it does come to laundering your wool items, wash them in cold water and using only a specialised detergent formulated for delicate fabrics.
 Anything above 30ºC is guaranteed to make your wool shrink.

 Silk can be washed safely in 30ºC, on a delicate (or special silk) cycle.

 Both wool and silk do badly on high spin speeds – at worst, a high-speed spin can tear the fabric; at best, your garments will come out wrinkled, which means having to iron them once they're dry (which is not great for these fabrics).